dezh-tech/enr-1/README.md

 # ENR 01

 The enr-01 is a fork of [nostr-relay-nestjs](https://github.com/CodyTseng/nostr-relay-nestjs).
-This relay is updated and developed by Dezh Technologies to be used in [JellyFish](https://jellyfish.land) paid relay services till custom relay implementation release!
+Dezh Technologies updated and developed this relay to be used in [JellyFish](https://jellyfish.land) paid relay services until [the custom relay implementation (immortal)](https://github.com/dezh-tech/immortal) release!

-You can join the jellyfish relay using jelly fish website at the moment.
+You can join the jellyfish relay using the jellyfish website at the moment.